 What to do when you’re suspended

 You’ve just received the dreaded suspension email and you’re shocked, worried and panicking all at the same time.
-We understand how inconvenient it can be to have your right to sell pulled away, but what you do at this point will determine whether Amazon reinstates your account or not.
-When it comes to Amazon appeal, imagine you’ve only got one shot at getting your selling right back.
-Appealing on a previously denied appeal has a much lower rate of success.
-You have only a few chances, so better make the most of them!
+We understand how inconvenient it can be to have your selling rights pulled out from under you, but what you do at this point will determines whether Amazon reinstates your account or not.
+When it comes to Amazon appeal, imagine you’ve only got one shot at getting your selling rights back.
+Appealing on a previously denied appeal has a much lower rate of success, so better make the most of it!

 Do your research